-Pre-requisite: High school graduate or GED
+Prerequisites: High school graduate or GED

-Supplement to Nursing and NSG 083 Self-Care II and III
+NSG 083 Supplement to Nursing and Self-Care II and III

 Supplemental course designed in two sections, taken concurrently, to provide special help with NSG 150-Nursing and Self-Care II, and NSG 155-Nursing and Self-Care III.
 Emphasis is on the use of critical thinking to facilitate application of psychiatric and medical-surgical nursing theory to clinical practice.
 One hour of lecture per week.